Scenic USA - Utah

 Wilderness Vagabond - Trip Reports

 At night, they slept on bedrolls under the stars.
-During the day, they worked about 200 calves, branding, dehorning, castrating and vaccinating.
-Also joining in, Ben Johnson, the government inspector.
+During the day, they worked about 200 calves, branding, dehorning, castrating and vaccinating the herd.
+Also joining the group, Ben Johnson, a government inspector.

-It was 1940, and George Whitmore, even though partially blind, join up with Ned Chaffin and few ranch hands on a round-up.
+The year was 1940, and George Whitmore, even though partially blind, joined up with Ned Chaffin and few ranch hands on a round-up.
 One of Canyonlands' first sightseers, George Whitmore rode along on a cattle drive to what was known as Under the Ledge country.
-The Chaffin family ranch was located along the San Rafael River during the 1930s and 40s.
-Today, this area lies in a section of the Glen Canyon Recreation Area and the Canyonlands National Park.
+The 1930s and 40s Chaffin family ranch, located in southeastern Utah, snuggled up to the lower San Rafael River.
+Today, this area lies in a section of the Glen Canyon Recreation Area and the Maze district of Canyonlands National Park.

-During his adventure, George soaked up the Canyonlands' magnificent scenery.
-Through his monocular the sandstone canyon walls, colored in reds, oranges, yellows and purples, captured his gazes.
+During this adventure, George soaked up the magnificent scenery in Utah's Canyonlands.
+Through his monocular the sandstone canyon walls, colored in reds, oranges, yellows and purples, captured his heart.
 He was especially enthralled with a large natural arch.
-An everyday sight to the ranch hands, George's enthusiasm drew a christening of the arch; from then on it was known as Whitmore Arch.
-Stories of George's trip and the Canyonlands' natural landmark repay the family with special memories.
+An everyday sight to the ranch hands, George's enthusiasm drew a special christening of the arch.
+From then on it was known as Whitmore Arch.
+Stories of George's trip and the Canyonlands' natural landmark continue to repay his family with special memories.

 All Rights Reserved